xu-jerry/LAHacks2023/README.md

 npm install
 npm start
 ```
 6. Enjoy!
+You can see the website at [localhost:3000](http://localhost:3000/), and the server at [localhost:5000/dopamind](http://localhost:5000/dopamind)!

 ## Credits
-Created by Alan Nguyen, Megan Tieu, Jerry Xu, and Juliet Zhang for LA Hacks 2023.
+Created with love by Alan Nguyen, Megan Tieu, Jerry Xu, and Juliet Zhang for LA Hacks 2023.

 Used AssemblyAI API and Cohere API.